Good Day Clients & Partners,

 KOREA

-- Berthing delays of 1 day experienced at Busan port.
+- Berthing delays of 1 day (KRPUS) and 3 days (KRBNP – New Port) experienced at Busan port.
 Mega vessel bunching is creating some congestion at PNIT Terminal.

 TAIWAN